alex-pierron/Master-of-Science-Mathematics-and-AI/README.md

 3. **[Supervised Learning]**
    **Topic**: (Supervised Machine Learning)
    **Description**: This repository gathers our codes and results for the two challenges of the Master II course "Supervised Learning".
-These challenges were carried out in groups by Alex Pierron and Malkiel Riveline.
+These challenges were carried out in groups with Malkiel Riveline.

 ---